 You must hold a degree that is eligible for the Graduate Basis for Chartered Membership (GBC) from the British Psychological Society (BPS).
 This can be an undergraduate degree in psychology, an approved conversion course or a Master’s degree.

-We will normally look for a minimum of a 2.1 (or equivalent), but we will also consider applications from those with a 2.2 classification, whose experience or further qualifications demonstrate capacity to successfully complete the programme.
-This may include applicants who have substantial experience of working with children and young people in a relevant role (well in excess of the required 12 months) or who have a Master’s or higher degree in a relevant subject area.
+We will normally look for a minimum of a 2.1 (or equivalent), but we will consider applicants from those with a 2.2 classification, whose experience or further qualifications demonstrate capacity to successfully complete the programme.
+This may include applicants who have substantial experience working with children and young people in a relevant role (well in excess of the minimum required 12 months) or who have a Master’s or higher degree in a relevant subject area.

 You must have the qualification that grants you eligibility for GBC before the application deadline.
 If the qualification that grants you eligibility for GBC is not from the UK or Ireland you will also be required to enter your BPS membership number at the application stage.

 You will also be expected to demonstrate a minimum of 12 months full-time equivalent experience of working with children and young people.
 A minimum of nine months of this experience must be made up of paid employment.

 We are not prescriptive as to what type of experience is ‘relevant’, only that you can meet the essential and desirable criterion set out on both the AEP and our website.
 Applicants are often received from a wide range of professional groups including teachers, teaching assistants, assistant educational psychologists, research assistants, social workers, community workers, and youth workers, amongst many others.
 We place a high value on diversity and are interested in how you have used and what you have learnt from your experiences.